 Antiquity Oaks was founded as an old-fashioned homestead in 2002 by the Niemann-Boehle family.
 We are former city slickers who wanted to become self sufficient and have easy access to organically grown food.
 We share our 32 acres with goats, sheep, pigs, poultry, a Jersey milk cow, and a guard llama.
 Although none of us had any experience with livestock, we learned to successfully raise animals by reading books and finding mentors over the Internet.
 We built our own home and homeschooled our children.
 In addition to raising much of our own food, we started selling a small amount of meat, eggs, wool, and homemade soap to customers who valued natural foods and products as much as we did.

-We started a small CSA in 2015, and in 2016, Sarah Gocek joined the farm as our garden partner and started taking our fresh produce, eggs, wool, and goat milk soap to farmer’s markets at Joliet Junior College on Thursdays and 61st Street in Chicago on Saturdays.
+We started a small CSA in 2015, and in 2016, Sarah Gocek joined the farm as our garden partner and started taking our fresh produce, eggs, wool, and goat milk soap to the farmer’s markets at 61st Street in Chicago on Saturdays.
 She’ll be there again in 2017.

 We invite you to explore our website to learn more about what we do and why we do it.
 Keep up to date on what we’re doing by reading our blog and following us on Twitter and Facebook.